FSL-MQIP/Pew_SalmonellaSaintpaul_HumanVirulence/README.md

 # Pew_SalmonellaSaintpaul_HumanVirulence

 ## Purpose
-This repository aims to provide data and template codes that can be used to further understand and reproduce the results of the project.
+This repository aims to provide data and template codes that can be used to further understand the manuscript and reproduce the associated results.